 The checkboxes and radio buttons below the request and reason fields can be used to define different details about the request, including the patient’s treatment and billing information:

-- The radio buttons in the middle allow you to specify whether the patient is to pay a private fee, the schedule fee, or is being bulk billed.
+- The radio buttons allow you to specify whether the patient is to pay a private fee, the schedule fee, or is being bulk billed.

 If the Cervical Screening Test (CST) checkbox is ticked, a window will appear, prompting you to define key information about the test(s) using the checkboxes and radio buttons provided.